AdaCore/libadalang/ada/doc/dev_guide/introduction.rst

 Need
 ####

-The need for libadalang arises from the conflation of different goals that we have while designing Ada tooling at AdaCore.
+The need for Libadalang arises from the conflation of different goals that we have while designing Ada tooling at AdaCore.
 Here are those goals:

 * We need to make tooling that is Ada aware, both at the syntactic and the